MusicLang/musiclang_predict/README.md

 License
 -------

-The MusicLang predict package (this package) and its associated models is licensed under the GPL-3.0 License.
+The MusicLang predict package (this package) is licensed under the GPL-3.0 License.

+However please note that specific licenses applies to each models.
+If you would like to use one of our model in your product or a custom one, please contact [us](mailto:fgardin.pro@gmail.com).
+We are looking forward to hearing from you !

 The MusicLang base language (musiclang package) is licensed under the BSD 3-Clause License.